Driving systemic change in the criminal justice system

 Not pose an unacceptable risk to the reputation or operation of the CJA.

 Associate members- including associate organisational members and associate academic members- do not sign up to the policy positions or campaign goals of the alliance.
 In turn they are not eligible to vote on matters of the CJA.
 They are not able to sign off policy statements nor are they able to direct policy direction of the CJA.
 They will however receive the weekly bulletin and have access to our regular events.

 Our Board of Trustees considers each application at their quarterly meetings.
 Meeting the above criteria does not guarantee membership.

 The CJA does not receive public funds in order to maintain its independence.
 Alongside support from trusts and foundations, membership fees are an important source of funding for the CJA to carry out its vital work.
 We are keen that CJA membership is set at an affordable rate for your organisation.
 The fee you pay for membership will depend on your organisation’s turnover.
 The current annual membership fees are:

 £500,000 to £1,000,000

 More than £10,000,000

 Membership fees are reviewed by the Board of Trustees on an annual basis.
 In 2019, the lowest fee tier was introduced to help small organisations.
-In 2020/21, we froze our membership fees to support all members during the pandemic.
+In 2020/21 and 2021/22, we froze our membership fees to support all members during and following the pandemic.